BBaysinger/bb-portfolio/infra/README.md

 ## Cost Optimization

-- t3.medium instance provides good performance/cost balance
+- t3.medium instance balances cost and baseline capacity for the current setup
 - ECR lifecycle policies limit stored images to 10 most recent
 - S3 buckets use standard storage (can upgrade to IA/Glacier if needed)
 - Elastic IP prevents charges for IP changes